-1. A request for service of summons and other judicial documents, which is in conformity with the provisions of this Agreement, may not be refused, unless the Requested State considers that compliance with the request would infringe its sovereignty, security or public policy.

-2. Service may not be refused on the ground that the request does not show sufficient legal grounds supporting the merits of the case.

-3. Whenever the service is not effected, the Requested State shall forthwith notify the Requesting State of the reasons therefore.
+- 1. A request for service of summons and other judicial documents, which is in conformity with the provisions of this Agreement, may not be refused, unless the Requested State considers that compliance with the request would infringe its sovereignty, security or public policy. - 2.
+Service may not be refused on the ground that the request does not show sufficient legal grounds supporting the merits of the case. - 3.
+Whenever the service is not effected, the Requested State shall forthwith notify the Requesting State of the reasons therefor.

-1. The competent authority in the State requested shall serve the said documents and papers in accordance with the laws and rules applicable in this regard.
-No fees and costs may be levied for effecting such service.

-2. Service may be effected in a special mode or manner specified by the Requesting State, provided that it does not contravene the laws of the Requested State and further subject to the payment of costs of such special mode of service.
+- 1. The competent authority in the Requested State shall serve the said documents and papers in accordance with the laws and rules applicable in this regard.
+No fees and costs may be levied for effecting such service. - 2.
+Service may be effected in a special mode or manner specified by the Requesting State, provided that it does not contravene the laws of the Requested State and further subject to the payment of costs of such special mode of service.

-1. The powers of the competent authority in the Requested State shall be limited to the delivery of the judicial documents and papers to the addressee.

-2. Delivery shall be proved either by the signature of the addressee on the copy of the judicial document or paper, or by a certificate issued by the competent authority stating the name of the addressee, the date and mode of delivery, and where such delivery could not be effected, the reasons for such non-delivery.
+- 1. The powers of the competent authority in the Requested State shall be limited to the delivery of the judicial documents and papers to the addressee. - 2.
+Delivery shall be proved either by the signature of the addressee on the copy of the judicial document or paper, or by a certificate issued by the competent authority stating the name of the addressee, the date and mode of delivery, and where such delivery could not be effected, the reasons for such non-delivery. - 3.
+A copy of the judicial documents or paper signed by the addressee or a certificate proving delivery shall be sent to the requesting authority through the Central Authority.

-1. The judicial authorities of a Contracting State may in accordance with the provisions of the law of that State, request for the taking of evidence in civil and commercial matters by means of Letters of Request addressed to the competent judicial authorities of the other State.

-- 2. For the purpose of this Agreement, taking of evidence shall be deemed to cover: - a. the taking of the statements, on oath or otherwise, of a witness; - b. the submission of oath to a witness, with regard to any legal proceedings; and - c. the production, identification or examination of documents, records, samples relevant to the evidence requested and submitted by the person whose evidence is taken under sub-paras (a) & (b) above. - 3.
-A Letter of Request shall specify: - a. the judicial or other competent authority requesting the evidence; - b. the nature of the proceedings for which the evidence is required and all necessary information related thereto; - c. the names and addresses of the Parties to the proceedings; - d. the evidence to be obtained; and - e. the names and addresses of the persons to be examined.

-4. Where deemed necessary, the Letters of Request shall be accompanied by a list of interrogatories to be put to the witnesses or other persons involved or a statement of the subject matter about which they are to be examined and the documents relevant to such evidence or statement.

-5. The Letters of Request shall indicate whether the evidence required is to be taken on oath or affirmation.
+- 1. The judicial authorities of a Contracting State may in accordance with the provisions of the law of that State, request for the taking of evidence in civil and commercial matters by means of Letters of Request addressed to the competent judicial authorities of the other State. - 2.
+For the purpose of this Agreement, taking of evidence shall be deemed to cover: - (a) the taking of the statements, on oath or otherwise, of a witness; - (b) the administering of oath to a witness, with regard to any legal proceedings; and - (c) the production, identification or examination of documents, records, samples relevant to the evidence requested and submitted by the person whose evidence is taken under sub-paragraphs (a) & (b) above. - 3.
+A letter of Request shall specify: - (a) the judicial or other competent authority requesting the evidence; - (b) the nature of the proceedings for which the evidence is required and all necessary information related thereto; - (c) the names and addresses of the parties to the proceedings; - (d) the evidence to be obtained; and - (e) the names and addresses of the persons to be examined. - 4.
+Where deemed necessary, the Letters of Request shall be accompanied by a list of interrogatories to be put to the witnesses or other persons involved or a statement of the subject matter about which they are to be examined and the documents relevant to such evidence or statement. - 5.
+The Letters of Request shall indicate whether the evidence required is to be taken on oath or affirmation.

-The judicial proceedings performed by way of a Commission in pursuance of the provisions of this Agreement, shall have the same legal effect as if it is performed by a competent authority in the Requesting State.
+The Judicial proceedings performed by way of a Commission in pursuance of the provisions of this Agreement, shall have the same legal effect as if it is performed by a competent authority in the Requesting State.